Viet makes a great banana and Surinam cherry smoothie! He also likes eating the fruits right off a tree growing in his front yard.

 Surinam cherry (botanical name Eugenia uniflora) is a tropical shrub native to Suriname, Guyana, French Guiana, and Brazil.
 It’s also known as Pitanga, Brazil cherry, Cayenne cherry, or Florida cherry.

-Botanically, it is not a cherry or even tastes like one!
-It belongs to the Myrtaceae family and is related other tropical fruits like guava and mountain apple.
+Botanically, it is not a cherry, and it doesn't even taste like one!
+It belongs to the Myrtaceae family and is related to other tropical fruits like guava and mountain apple.

-Surinam cherry has a distinctive wedged shape (like a tiny pumpkin!) with colors ranging from orange to bright red to dark burgundy when fully ripe.
+Surinam cherry has a distinctive wedge shape (like a tiny pumpkin), with colors ranging from orange to bright red to dark burgundy when fully ripe.

 Eating Surinam Cherry